LeviBorodenko/primify/README.md

 5. It now remains to tweak some of the digits until we find a prime number that still looks like the image.

-_Note: According to the prime number theorem, the density of prime numbers is  asymptotically of order log(n).
+_Note: According to the prime number theorem, the density of prime numbers is  asymptotically of order 1/log(n).
 Hence, if we have a number with m digits, the number of primality tests that we expect to do until we hit a prime number is roughly proportional to m.
 Since we use the Baillie–PSW primality test, the overall expected computational complexity of our prime searching procedure is O(n*log(n)³)._

 ## How to use